DebabrataPaul05/Sealdah-Section-EMU-Local-ticketing-System/README.md

-This is a C Language Program to execute the Ticketing System for Sealdah EMU Suburban Section Trains.
+This is a C Language Program to execute the Ticketing System for Sealdah EMU Suburban Section Trains